In case you are interested if forex trading is legal, then short answer is YES forex is legal.

 The situation in Japan isn’t exactly the case in South Korea.
 This is partly because Forex trading in this country has some similarities with the reality that China is experiencing.
 Here, it’s illegal for all South Koreans to open accounts with brokers from other parts of the world because of the capital controls.

-Is Forex legal in Turkey?
-While the answer is yes, the truth is that the authorities of this country decided to enact different types of regulations that legally prohibit brokers from other parts of the world from working with Turkish retail FX traders.
+Authorities in Turkey decided to enact different types of regulations that legally prohibit brokers from other parts of the world from working with Turkish retail FX traders.

 This makes Forex operations quite difficult in Turkey.
 This is especially true considering the fact that if a brokerage company wants to operate in the nation’s retail market in a legal manner, it needs to be licensed by Capital Markets Board, which isn’t exactly an easy procedure.